Lindt Cafe siege: Evacuations and closures

-After the siege began, a staged exclusion zone was established with thousands of people evacuated from nearby buildings, including from the floors above the café.
+After the siege began, a staged exclusion zone was established with thousands of people evacuated from nearby buildings, including the floors above the café.
 The Sydney Opera House was evacuated after a suspicious package was found; however, reports were unconfirmed by police.
 The US Consulate General in Sydney, located in Martin Place, was also evacuated.
 Some Sydney schools were put in "white level lockout" due to the hostage situation, which meant that no school group was permitted to leave the school grounds.

 Police advised people in the area bounded by Hunter, George, Elizabeth, and Macquarie streets, bordering Martin Place, to remain indoors and away from windows.
 Commonwealth Bank, Westpac, and ANZ closed their CBD branches for the day.
 The State Library was also closed.
 Numerous other buildings, including David Jones stores, executive offices for the New South Wales Parliament, criminal courts for the Supreme Court, the Downing Centre, and "several city legal chambers" were evacuated, as were the facilities of the Seven Network, situated directly across from the café, forcing The Morning Show to suspend transmission.
-Police established an emergency centre in nearby Hyde Park in response to the unfolding situation with emergency services sent to the area to respond to any immediate threats and evacuees were relocated to the park as a safety precaution.
+Police established an emergency centre in nearby Hyde Park in response to the unfolding situation with emergency services sent to the staging post to respond to any immediate threats.
+Evacuees were relocated to the area as a safety precaution.

 Trains did not stop at Martin Place railway station during the incident.
 Transport for NSW advised people to stay away from the CBD.
 Road closures prevented southbound access to the Cahill Expressway, York Street, and Harbour Street, and northbound access to the Cahill Expressway, and all traffic was diverted to the Sydney Harbour Tunnel.
 On the morning of 16 December, road diversions remained in place and Martin Place train station remained closed.
 In the evening of 16 December, Elizabeth Street, Macquarie Street and Hunter Street were opened to traffic.

 Uber fares for travel in Sydney surged during the event under the company's dynamic pricing system, which led to criticism.
 Uber subsequently refunded excessive fares and provided free rides out of the CBD.